Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: CavePI Navigation Pipeline

 The instantaneous heading vector is defined as the vector from the image center \( (u_i, v_i) \) to the centroid of the farthest detected contour \( (u_c, v_c) \), represented as $ ^T$.
 The equation of the instantaneous line of motion in the image frame is given by:

 where \( (u, v) \) represents the free variable on the line.

-Ideally, the forward x-axis of the image frame aligns with the robot's heading direction, enabling the computed heading angle to function as the primary error signal for a proportional-integral-derivative (PID) controller on the Raspberry Pi-5.
+Ideally, the forward x-axis of the image frame aligns with the robot's heading direction, enabling the computed heading angle to function as the primary error signal for a PID controller on the Raspberry Pi-5.
 The PID controller is calibrated to minimize this error, maintaining CavePI’s heading toward the designated waypoint.
-The controller-generated control signals are transmitted to the electronic speed controllers (ESCs) via the {\tt MAVLink} communication protocol.
-These ESCs regulate the speed and rotational direction of the thrusters, enabling precise maneuvering and robust navigation of CavePI.
+The controller-generated signals are transmitted via the {\tt MAVLink} communication protocol to the electronic speed controllers (ESCs), which regulate the speed and rotational direction of the thrusters.
+Upon failure to detect any caveline, CavePI executes a circular search pattern to re-acquire tracking.
+If a line is not detected, it signals flashing lights (helps if divers are nearby); subsequently, it starts navigating towards the (last seen) arrow direction (toward the cave exit) to rediscover the caveline and/or exit the cave.
+Additionally, CavePI maintains a user-defined target depth by utilizing a PID controller, which processes the error betweein the current and desired depths and generates appropriate control signals to achieve stable depth regulation.